 Usage rules: The [Number of Pole-Residue Indices] keyword shall appear after the [Number of Ports] keyword and before the [Begin Pole-Residue Data], [Begin Common Poles Data], or [Begin Residues Data] keywords.

 The [Number of Pole-Residue Indices] keyword shall be followed by at least one white space and a single integer number.
-The value of the integer that follows this keyword shall range from N to N2, for full matrices, or N to N*(N+1)/2 for upper or lower triangle matrices, where N is the model’s number of ports given in the [Number of Ports] keyword, and shall match the total number of indices following the [Begin Pole-Residue Data] or the [Begin Residues Data] keywords.
+The value of the integer that follows this keyword shall range from zero to N2 for full matrices, or zero to N*(N+1)/2 for upper or lower triangle matrices, where N is the model’s number of ports given in the [Number of Ports] keyword.
+When the [Matrix Format] keyword is not present, the format of the matrix is full, otherwise it is defined by the [Matrix Format] keyword (upper, lower or full).
+The total number of indices following the [Begin Pole-Residue Data] or the [Begin Residues Data] keywords shall match the value provided in the [Number of Pole-Residue Indices] keyword.
 When the value provided by this keyword is less than N2 for full matrices, or less than N*(N+1)/2 for upper or lower triangle matrices, the matrix element data of the matrix elements whose indices are not present after the [Begin Pole-Residue Data] or the [Begin Residues Data] keyword are considered to be zero.
+Note that having fewer than N matrix elements may be useful in some situations.
+For example, S-parameters with all zero values specify an ideal N-port terminator, or Y-parameters with all zero values specify an ideal N-port isolator, or Z-parameters with all zero values specify an ideal grounding (all ports connected to ground).

 Examples: